 If you will be driving the vehicle, you will need to choose Hand Controls to suite you, your disability & the type of vehicle you have chosen.

 There is a wide range of specialist controls, from simple attachments such as wider mirrors and steering knobs to more elaborate controls that make it possible for almost anyone to drive as long as they meet the requirements for a driver's licence.
 Some types of driving controls can be permanently fitted, while others are portable and do not require specialist fitting.
 Foot pedals can be raised, or replaced with hand-controlled devices.
 Hand Controls are used for those individuals that have the ability to drive, but have limited or no use of their legs.
-Hand Controls can be fitted to most types of vehicles and are available from a variety of companies, including Shoprider & Mobidrive.
-Contact one of these companies to find out about the different types of driving controls that they sell, or click on the link below, or the “Vehicle Aids” button on the Top Left to find out more about these companies and the products that they supply, as well as the equipment that will work with each individuals needs, making driving safe for all drivers.
+Hand Controls can be fitted to most types of vehicles and are available from a variety of companies and organisations, including Shoprider, Pro Mobility, Nicky's Drive and Easy Drive WC.
+Contact them to find out about the different types of driving controls that they can provide, or click on the link below, or the “Vehicle Aids” button on the Top Left to find out more about these companies or organisations and the products that they supply, as well as the equipment that will work with each individuals needs, making driving safe for all drivers.

 If you will need assistance to transfer into your vehicle.